MicrosoftDocs/defender-docs/defender-endpoint/configure-device-connectivity.md

 Before proceeding, confirm devices meet the [prerequisites](#prerequisites) and have updated the sensor and Microsoft Defender Antivirus versions.

-To get the new package, in Microsoft Defender XDR, select **Settings > Endpoints > Device management> Onboarding**.
+1. To get the new package, in Microsoft Defender XDR, select **Settings > Endpoints > Device management> Onboarding**.

-Select the applicable operating system and choose "Streamlined (preview)" from the Connectivity type dropdown menu.
+2. Select the applicable operating system and choose "Streamlined" from the Connectivity type dropdown menu.

- For new devices (not onboarded to Defender for Endpoint) supported under this method, follow onboarding steps from previous sections using the updated onboarded package with your preferred deployment method:
+3. For new devices (not onboarded to Defender for Endpoint) supported under this method, follow onboarding steps from previous sections using the updated onboarded package with your preferred deployment method:

 - [Onboard Windows Client](onboard-windows-client.md)
 - [Onboard Windows Server](configure-server-endpoints.md)